The State of Content Management

 First, what is content marketing really?
 The formalized definition states that “content marketing is the marketing and business process for creating and distributing relevant and valuable content to attract, acquire, and engage a clearly defined and understood target audience – with the objective of driving profitable customer action.”
 A translated definition spells out content marketing as the way your business plans to attract and retain customers with consistent and relevant creation of content (words and/or images), spurring the customer to either change their perception of your brand or enhance a previous view.
-However you or your company defines it is relative to the message or action you want to see from the content itself.
+However, you or your company defines it as relative to the message or action you want to see from the content itself.

 There are a few things to understand in any content marketing strategy or plan.
 According to a report published through LinkedIn Technology Marketing Community, the top three aspects of content marketing are:

 - Audience Relevance (58% of respondents said this was an important factor)

 - Engaging and Compelling Storytelling (57% of respondents said this was an important factor)

 - Triggers a Response or Action (54% of respondents said this was an important factor)

 The marketing industry has finally come to the point where it is universally understood that content is extremely valuable, but they run into a problem because there is a shortage of talent and resources for quality content production.
 So, to produce the most common and effective marketing content (blogs, social media posts and case studies), companies are making large investments to step up their game.
 Ninety-one percent (91%) of the best business bloggers publish at least one article a week, if not more.
 Typical household or freelance bloggers are only posting at this rate 70% of the time.